|

 chiropractic doctors can locate and eliminate the nervous

-interference that may be making you sick, and sapping your body of
+interference that may be making you sick, thus sapping your body of

 vital nerve energy.